 For years I drank only coffee.
 This year I started drinking more tea.
 While I drink coffee in the morning, tea is my go-to beverage in the afternoon and evening.
 My favorite is black tea, but I enjoy a variety of other options.

 Tea is the most consumed beverage in the world, second to only water.
 It did not just suddenly reach this historic popularity overnight.
-Tea has a rich history, which is intertwined with thousands of cultures spanning over centuries.
-Before we delve into all the different types of tea that can be found across the globe lets go over some interesting facts about tea in general.
+Tea has a rich history, which is intertwined with thousands of cultures, spanning centuries.
+Before we delve into all the different types of tea that can be found across the globe let’s go over some interesting facts about tea in general.

-Brew a nice cup of tea for yourself, relax and read on to find out some never-heard-before facts about tea.
+Brew a nice cup of tea for yourself, relax and read on to find out some more facts.

 A Brief History of Tea